Soil: Horizons

 The exposure of parent material to favourable conditions produces mineral soils that are marginally suitable for plant growth, as is the case in eroded soils.
 The growth of vegetation results in the production of organic residues which fall on the ground as litter for plant aerial parts (leaf litter) or are directly produced belowground for subterranean plant organs (root litter), and then release dissolved organic matter.
 The remaining surficial organic layer, called the O horizon, produces a more active soil due to the effect of the organisms that live within it.
 Organisms colonise and break down organic materials, making available nutrients upon which other plants and animals can live.
-After sufficient time, humus moves downward and is deposited in a distinctive organic-mineral surface layer called the A horizon, in which organic matter is mixed with mineral matter through the activity of burrowing animals, a process called pedoturbation.
+After sufficient time, humus moves downward (leaching, eluviation) and is deposited (illuviation) in a distinctive organic-mineral surface layer called the A horizon, in which organic matter is mixed with mineral matter through the activity of burrowing animals, a process called bioturbation.
 This natural process does not go to completion in the presence of conditions detrimental to soil life such as strong acidity, cold climate or pollution, stemming in the accumulation of undecomposed organic matter within a single organic horizon overlying the mineral soil and in the juxtaposition of humified organic matter and mineral particles, without intimate mixing, in the underlying mineral horizons.

 Classification

-One of the first soil classification systems was developed by Russian scientist Vasily Dokuchaev around 1880.
+One of the first soil classification systems was developed by the Russian scientist Vasily Dokuchaev around 1880.
 It was modified a number of times by American and European researchers and was developed into the system commonly used until the 1960s.
 It was based on the idea that soils have a particular morphology based on the materials and factors that form them.
 In the 1960s, a different classification system began to emerge which focused on soil morphology instead of parental materials and soil-forming factors.
 Since then, it has undergone further modifications.
 The World Reference Base for Soil Resources aims to establish an international reference base for soil classification.

 In the United States, the system of Soil Taxonomy is used.
 This system was established by the United States Department of Agriculture: Natural Resource Conversation Service and is currently on its second edition, released in 1999 by the Soil Survey Staff.